 Today, we are surrounded with digital technologies by various means of sources such as social networking sites, emails, online chatting tools, banking applications, e-commerce websites, online food delivery apps, blogging or informational sites, nearly every aspect of our life revolves around the world wide web network.
-There are many cybersecurity vulnerabilities comes with the increasing impact of digital technologies, which in result causes an online data breach.

 Below, I’ve shared the top most common types of cyber attacks that are vulnerable for our sensitive data over the internet:

 A Denial-of-Service (DoS) is a cyber-attack in which the attacker seeks to switch off the connected devices or network to make them unavailable to its intended users.

 It can be accomplished by utilizing multiple compromised computer systems as a source of an attack, which helps to flood unnecessary web traffic to the servers, or connected networks.

 This type of attack is usually implemented in order to slow down the server or crash the entire connected network by hitting the target resource with too many requests at the same time.

 A Phishing attack is a kind of online scam, which can be done by sending a fake email to your mailbox, that appears to be from someone you trust, like your boss or your company, asking you to provide confidential and sensitive information.